 Dec 3, 2015

-On a recent morning while walking across the modern footbridge towards the equally modern building where I work on the edge of the Mersey, I noticed two men ahead of me.
-They walked side by side with a certain easy, confident pace.
+The two men ahead of me walked side by side with a certain easy, confident pace.
 Not with the head-down-don’t-want-to-be-here dragging feet of the typical office worker.
+We were crossing the modern footbridge towards the equally modern building on the Mersey dockside where I worked.
 At first I saw no other similarities between the two except that they wore jeans and jackets.
 Then as I drew closer I realized the jackets were the same and they carried large shoulder bags, also exactly the same.
 One of them had particularly bowed legs.
 The other was smoking an electronic cigarette.
-They appeared to be late forties in age and as I drew closer, noting that they were not angling towards an office entrance, I fathomed the direction they were taking.
+They appeared to be late forties in age and I noted that they were not angling towards an office entrance, I fathomed the direction they were taking.
 They were heading to the jetty and I realized they were ships’ pilots.

 That evening I left the building late, after a twelve-hour marathon of mundane busy-fool work.
 My eyes were glazed and blurred from staring at the computer screen.
 I turned towards the river as the sun set low, lighting the sliding water in shimmering orange.
 I went over to lean on the rails and look at the Mersey with young-man memories freshly stirred by the morning’s encounter.
 I thought of the singular day when I came here on a train from Chester.
 I was joining my first ship as a cadet deck officer.
 I remembered the bustling river; ships anchored, ships moving, other ships moored alongside and all along these very banks.